 As artists, designers, and illustrators, we all have role models who inspire us.
 Beginners and students, in particular, tend to cling to their heroes initially.

 But all that idolizing eventually gets us nowhere.
-At some point, we must forget the romance, pick up the pen, and above all, ask the only important question: What exactly fascinates us about our hero’s works?
+At some point, we must pick up the pen and ask the only important question: What exactly fascinates us about our hero’s works?
 The answer is right in front of us.
 As we contemplate the artworks, we observe ourselves.
 What happens to us as we do so?
 What touches us?
 Is it perhaps the colors, the strokes, the subjects, the material?
 Finding this out while becoming active in the process is the key to our own artistic style.

-Praise and recognition may feel good at the moment, but we gain more if we seek constructive criticism.
+Praise and recognition may feel good when we receive them, but we gain more if we seek constructive criticism.
 It makes a huge difference in our attitude whether we hope for positive feedback or specifically ask right away what we could have done better about our work.

 Humans are sensitive creatures when it comes to paying attention.
 In design, illustration, and especially advertising, the now hackneyed-sounding guideline “Less is more” applies.
 After twenty years of experience, I can agree with this, too, when conveying messages to the viewer fast and immediately.